LilTOJustice/TrueAdaptiveMusic/trueadaptivemusicdocs/docs/Quick Start/For Creators.md

 ### Outro

 Congrats on making it through this "quick" start.
 Once again, please let us know if there is anything you want to see improved with this wiki!
 You can now continue to the next section for some additional information on the editor, or head to the MusicPacks section at the top left of this wiki for more info on the inner workings of MusicPacks!

-### Other Functionalities

-Here is a list of some other features you can use in the editor.

-#### Moving Predicates

-This feature allows you to move predicates that you have already made to other places within the pack structure.
-For example, you might make some combat music, and then later realize you want to make it only play when in a certain dimension.
-To move a node (other than "root"), select the node on the Pack Structure side.
-At the bottom of the Predicate View side of the editor, you will see a "Move" button.
-Click this button to start moving the node.
-You can click on any "+ Add" space to move the node there, or any other node itself to make this node the first of its children.
-You can also click the "Moving" button to cancel.
-That's it!
+If you want to take a look at some more advanced capabilities for Music Pack creation, take a look at the [advanced topics](../Advanced%20Topics/Advanced%20Topics.md) section.